applicaster/developer.applicaster.com/book/push/push-android.md

 *__Notes__:*

-* The received Context is an application Context.
+* The received Context is a Application Context.

 ### Useful related documentation